 DM: “Wine usually triggers headaches after just 1-2 glasses so very little dehydration would occur.
 If consumption of water does seem to help, then it is probably due to the more rapid flushing of histamines out of their body.
 This is a similar effect to drinking lots of water with coffee as it helps flush the caffeine out of the body more rapidly.”

 While it may not have a lot to do with the wine you’re drinking, dehydration can be a huge contributing factor to migraine.
 It’s recommended to drink at least 70-90oz a day.

 This will be an ongoing series, so leave a comment with any wine questions you’d like to see answered.
 Also be sure to check out more of David’s wine myth blogs where he answers many of the questions his customers send in.
 A big thank you to him and the whole company for educating us a little more about wine, and allowing us to try out their product.

 This post was not paid for by PureWine and all opinions are my own.
-They are only providing the free products to readers.
 It does contain affiliate links and, after trying, my family has recently invested in this product.
 Thanks for supporting the ways I help keep Dizzy Cook resources free.
 All photos in this post are were taken and copyrighted by Alicia Wolf, The Dizzy Cook.